q-Stability conditions on Calabi-Yau-X categories: Introduction

-The notion of a stability condition $\sigma=(Z,\sli)$ on triangulated categories $\D$ is introduced by Bridgeland, motivated from Douglas' work of $\Pi$-stability of D-branes in string theory.
-One of the data is the central charge $Z\colon K(\D)\to\CC$, where $K(\D)$ is the Grothendieck group; the other is the slicing $\sli$, the $\RR$-refinement of t-structures.
-A key result established by Bridgeland \cite{B1} is that all stability conditions form a complex manifold $\Stab\D$.
-In most case, $K(\D)\cong\ZZ^n$ and $\dim_\CC\Stab\D=n$.
-Due to works of many people (e.g. \cite{B2,B3,BQS,BM,BS,GMN,HKK,I,KQ1,KoSo,Q2,QQ,QW,To}), the theory of stability conditions has been related/appliled to various subjects in mathematics, e.g. mirror symmetry, cluster algebras, moduli spaces, Donaldson-Thomas theory, etc.
+The notion of a stability condition $\sigma=(Z,\sli)$ on a triangulated category $\D$ was introduced by Bridgeland, motivated from Douglas' work of $\Pi$-stability of D-branes in string theory.
+The data consists of \begin{itemize} \item a central charge $Z\colon K(\D)\to\CC$, where $K(\D)$ is the Grothendieck group, and \item a slicing $\sli=\{\sli(\phi)\}$, where $\sli(\phi)$ is an additive/abelian subcategory of $\D$, which is an $\RR$-refinement of t-structures. \end{itemize} A key result established by Bridgeland \cite{B1} is that all stability conditions form a complex manifold $\Stab\D$, where the local coordinate is given by the central charge

+In most of the cases from algebras, $K(\D)\cong\ZZ^n$ and $\dim_\CC\Stab\D=n$.
+Due to works of many people, the theory of stability conditions has been related/applied to various subjects in mathematics, in particular, mirror symmetry, cluster algebras, moduli spaces and Donaldson-Thomas theory (e.g. \cite{B2,B3,BQS,BM,BS,GMN,HKK,I,KQ1,KoSo,QQ,QW,To}).

-In this paper, we introduce the $q$-stability conditions $(\sigma, s)$, as a $q$-deformation of Bridgeland stability conditions, on a class of triangulated categories $\D_\XX$, consisting of a stability condition $\sigma$ and a complex parameter $s\in\CC$.
-Such a category $\D_\XX$ admits a distinguish auto-equivalence $\XX$ (another shift) satisfying Here the $R$-module structure on $K(\D_\XX)$ is given by the action $q[M]=[M[\XX]]$.
-The extra condition is
+In this paper, we introduce $q$-stability conditions $(\sigma,s)$ on a class of triangulated categories $\D_\XX$, consisting of a stability condition $\sigma$ and a complex parameter $s\in\CC$.
+We consider it as a $q$-deformation of a Bridgeland stability condition.
+Such a category $\D_\XX$ admits a distinguished auto-equivalence $\XX$ (another shift) satisfying